Model predictive control and moving horizon estimation for adaptive optimal bolus feeding in high-throughput cultivation of \textit{E. coli}: Detailed description of macro-kinetic E. coli growth model

 Acetate is produced and consumed with the rates $q_{Ap}$ and $q_{Ac}$ ($g/(g\cdot h)$), respectively, i.e., $q_A = q_{Ap} - q_{Ac}$.
 Acetate production is limited by the substrate uptake rate $q_S$ with the Monod-type kinetics as

 where $q_{Ap, max}$ ($g/(g\cdot h)$) is the maximum specific intracellular uptake rate for acetate flux; $K_{qS}$ ($g/(g\cdot h)$) represents the affinity constant to intracellular substrate flux.
-Acetate consumption is modelled by Monod kinetics with non-competitive inhibition as
+Acetate consumption is modeled by Monod kinetics with non-competitive inhibition as

-where $q_{Ac, max}$ ($g/(g\cdot h)$) is the maximum specific acetate consumption rate; $K_A$ ($g/L$) is affinity constant for acetate consumption; $K_{i,AS}$ ($g/L$) is the inhibition constant of acetate uptake by substrate.
+where $q_{Ac, max}$ ($g/(g\cdot h)$) is the maximum specific acetate consumption rate; $K_A$ ($g/L$) is affinity constant for acetate consumption; $K_{i,AS}$ ($g/L$) is the inhibition constant of acetate uptake by the substrate.

 Product formation rate $q_P$ is proportional to the specific product formation rate from substrate flux $q_{S,ox, P}$ as

 where $Y_{PS}$ ($g/g$) is the yield coefficient of product over substrate.